-ALTON/GODFREY ROTARY CLUB HONORS MAY STUDENTS OF THE MONTH
+Alton/Godfrey Rotary Club honors May Students of the Month

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 scholarship which will be presented to one of the eighteen students honored as a “Student of the Month” during the school year.
-This is the 14th year of the program and 251 students from the three area high schools have been recipients of this honor.
+Students selected for this honor are recognized and presented with an award at a Rotary Cub meeting and are eligible to compete for a $6000 Scholarship which will be presented to one of the students honored as a “Student of the Month” during the school year.
+This is the 18th year of the program and 323 students have been recipients of the honor.

-Taylor Gibbs is the daughter of Shane Gibbs and Mary Lyles of Alton.
-She has consistently earned a place on the Honor roll and is a member of the Student Council, She has been a member of the Red Bird Nest and the volleyball and softball teams at Alton High.
-She was selected to the all Conference team in softball as an infielder.
+Olivia Farmer is the daughter of Christopher and Jerri Farmer of Godfrey.
+She ranks in the upper ten percent of her class and is a member of the National Honor Society.
+She has also been a member of the Student Council for four years and been a leader in the fellowship of Christian Athletes.

-Community service and volunteer work has taken up much of Taylor’s free time.
-Working on school committees, participating in Food and Blood drives, working with the Madison County Humane Society, and serving meals at the Hope Lodge are just a few of her many activities in this area.
+Farmer has been extremely active in student organizations that include membership in the Biology, Chemistry Physics clubs as well as membership in the4H and Future Farmers of America.
+She also serves as Secretary of Mu Alpha Theta.
+She has been actively involved in community service projects sponsored by theschool organizations.
+For the past five years she has served as a volunteer at the Beverly Farms Equestrian Center for Therapeutic riding.

 More like this: